MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-V-Office-Inspector-GeneralHealth-Care-Department-Health-Human-Services/subchapter-B-OIG-Authorities/part-1001-Program-Integrity-Medicare-State-Health-Care-Programs/subpart-C-Permissive-Exclusions/section-1001.1301.md

 (ii) An additional period of up to 90 days.

-(2) The exclusion of an entity may be for a longer period than the period in which immediate access was not granted based on consideration of the following factors -
+(2) The exclusion of an entity may be for a longer period than the period in which immediate access was not granted based on consideration of the following factors—

 (i) The impact of the failure to grant the requested immediate access on Medicare or any of the State health care programs, beneficiaries or the public;